Nominate a Hero for Fighting Fraud

 Des Moines, Iowa 50319

-The 2022 Consumer Protection Hero recognition ceremony will be held during the spring.
+The 2023 Consumer Protection Hero recognition ceremony will be held during National Consumer Protection Week in March 2023.
 Details of the ceremony will be released at a later date.